Klipper3d/klipper/docs/Dockable_Probe.md

 not it has successfully attached prior to attempting a probing move.
 Several methods can be used to verify probe attachment states.

-- `check_open_attach: False`\
+- `check_open_attach:`\
-  _Default Value: False_\
+  _Default Value: None_\
   Certain probes will report `OPEN` when they are attached and `TRIGGERED` when they are detached in a non-probing state.
 When `check_open_attach` is set to `True`, the state of the probe pin is checked after performing a probe attach or detach maneuver.
-If the probe reports `TRIGGERED` immediately after the toolhead leaves the dock radius, an error will be raised and any further action will be aborted.
+If the probe does not read `OPEN` immediately after attaching the probe, an error will be raised and any further action will be aborted.

   This is intended to prevent crashing the nozzle into the bed since it is assumed if the probe pin reads `TRIGGERED` prior to probing, the probe is not attached.

+  Setting this to `False` will cause all action to be aborted if the probe does not read `TRIGGERED` after attaching.

 - `probe_sense_pin:`\
   _Default Value: None_\